ziirish/burp-ui/docs/gunicorn.rst

 `here <https://git.ziirish.me/ziirish/burp-ui/blob/master/contrib/gunicorn.d/burp-ui>`__.

-If you are using this sample configuration file, make sure to create the *burp-ui* user with the appropriate permissions first:
+If you are using this sample configuration file, make sure to create the *burpui* user with the appropriate permissions first:

 ::